Brooks Nader Displays Cleavage In Strapless Dress

 “Hey, baby!
 Looking fantastic,” said a fan.

-On the other hand, one fan, in particular, went into depth about the upcoming issue of Sports Illustrated Swimsuit Edition.
+On the other hand, one fan, in particular, went into depth about the next Sports Illustrated: Swimsuit Edition.

 “Hope you get SI rookie of the year and not one of the quota chicks.
 It’ll be nice when SI gets over itself and puts the focus back on being hot rather than ’empowered,'” they said, going on to complain about what they think the publication is getting wrong.

-It’s arguable a little early to be worrying about the next issue of SI Swimsuit Edition, but it’ll be interesting to see if Brooks will make it onto the cover.
+It’s arguably a little early to be worrying about the next issue of the Sports Illustrated: Swimsuit Edition, but it’ll be interesting to see if Brooks will make it onto the cover.

 The model was discovered during an open casting call, and has since grown her fanbase.